 If one encounters a lygus population above economic thresholds the same precautions should be considered as those for cotton fleahopper control.
 Also, damage occurring with the presence of lygus does not necessarily mean chemical control is warranted.
-Based on previous research conducted in the Texas High Plains by Dr. David Kerns, Orthene, Vydate, Carbine, and pyrethroids could be considered.
-He suggested not to use pyrethroids if aphids are present because of the threat of flareup.
+Based on research conducted in the Texas High Plains by Dr. David Kerns, Orthene, Vydate, Carbine, and pyrethroids could be considered.
+He suggested not to use pyrethroids if aphids are present because of threat of aphid flareup.
 Orthene at 0.75-1.0 lb/acre will provide excellent control.
-If aphids or mites are present Carbine may be used since it can provide effective control and is easy on most beneficials.
-Vydate at 13-17 oz/acre has also performed well in his trials.
+If aphids or mites are present Carbine may be used since it can provide effective control and is easy on most beneficial arthropods.
+Vydate at 13-17 oz/acre performed well in his trials.